-13. ENGLISH LANGUAGE ACQUISITION AND CIVICS EDUCATION ACTIVITIES (MaxPoints:9)
+13. ENGLISH LANGUAGE ACQUISITION AND CIVICS EDUCATION ACTIVITIES (Max Points: 9)

 Alaska requires the integration of English language acquisition activities for adult education grants.
 Eligible providers must ensure English language learners (ELL) and immigrant students are offered appropriate educational courses to allow for English proficiency and academic success.
-Grantees must provide an evidence-based approach to providing practical applications for preparing English Learners to meet college and career learning standards.
+Grantees must use an evidence-based approach to providing practical applications for preparing ELL and immigrant students to meet college and career learning standards.
 Although civics education courses are not mandatory, they are highly recommended.

 Applicants must address the following in their narrative:

-- identify at least one career training program and career pathway offered to ELL students within the community, including credential available upon completion; - describe how ELL students engage with the regional Alaska Job Center Network center and other community partners; and - demonstrate the need for English language instruction in the local area.
+- identify at least one career training program and career pathway offered to ELL students within the community, including credentials available upon completion; - describe how ELL students engage with the local job center and other community partners; and - demonstrate the need for English language instruction in the local area.